tobyfree/mv2_mv3_converter_fingerprinting/readme.md

 It identifies structural changes between versions (V2 ↔ V3), extracts recurring patterns, compares malicious vs general traits, and scores extensions based on pattern weightings.

+---

+## Prerequisites

+The extensions in the datasets need to be extracted and in folder structure, ideally named uniquely.
+We recommend using the extension-id.

+All extensions have to be sorted by manifest.json version.
+Into V2 and V3 folders.
+All V2 extensions have to be present in a V3 variant in a subfolder called "converted" as can be seen by the [link](##Folder Structure).

+---

 ## Quickstart